Summary of Analysis Results

 Subproblem A. How to overcome change resistance: We're seeing massive, prolonged successful opposition to passing proposed laws for solving the sustainability problem.
 This is so huge and such a roadblock that it must be solved first, before any of the other subproblems can be solved.

-Subproblem B. How to achieve social proper coupling: As soon as you study the history of the sustainability problem for more than a few days, one outstanding symptom pops out: Large for-profit corporations are dominating political decision making destructively.
+Subproblem B. How to achieve life form proper coupling: As soon as you study the history of the sustainability problem for more than a few days, one outstanding symptom pops out: Large for-profit corporations are dominating political decision making destructively.
 This includes leading the charge against solving the sustainability problem.

 Subproblem C. How to avoid solution model drift: This is a subtle pattern.
 Nations are not correcting failing solutions when they start failing.
 Instead, they frequently let solution models drift until solution failure becomes a crisis.
 Then they laboriously attempt to reactively reform the solution.
 Solving this subproblem is critical because if enough important problems have their solutions drift too far, a society can be overwhelmed by too many simultaneous problems to solve.
 This is where most nations and the world are today.

-Subproblem D. How to achieve economic proper coupling: The world's economic system is causing unsustainable environmental impact.
+Subproblem D. How to achieve environmental proper coupling: The world's economic system is causing unsustainable impact on the environmental system.
 This is generally seen as The Problem to Solve since it's what produces symptoms like climate change, pollution, soil fertility loss, and dwindling natural resources.
 However, SIP says that's a trap.
 In difficult social problems this is never THE problem to solve.
 The real problem to solve is how to overcome change resistance.
 Once that is overcome the system will "want" to solve all the other subproblems.

 Seeing the sustainability problem through the lens of the four subproblems changes our perspective radically.
 We are no longer dealing with a complex monster of a problem where everybody who looks at it has a different suggestion on how to solve it.
 There are thousands of books and articles weighing in on how to solve it.
 Each expert offers a different solution, which changes to a new one when the old one fails.
 A steady series of solution fads comes and goes.
 The world has now gone through five generations of solutions that have all failed.